Self-balancing scooter: Issues and incidents

 There were many instances of units catching fire, with claims that they were responsible for numerous residential fires between late 2015 into 2016.
 In the United Kingdom, authorities expressed concerns with the boards, regarding possible faulty wiring.
 Many airlines banned the transportation of the boards, both as stored or carry-on luggage.

 The US Consumer Product Safety Commission (CPSC) launched an investigation into the safety of the device in late 2015 and determined that the lithium-ion battery packs in the self-balancing scooters/hoverboards could overheat and posed a risk of catching fire or exploding, and that defects had led to 60 fires in over 20 states.
 In July 2016 the commission ordered the recall of over 500,000 units from eight manufacturers.
 The Swagway model X1 constituted the majority of the recalled "hoverboards," at 267,000 units.

 In January 2016, the Philippine Department of Health and Trade and Industry issued a joint advisory cautioning the public against buying them, due to reports of injuries and "potential electrocution connected with its usage".
 The advisory also stated “as a precautionary measure, the DOH and DTI-Consumer Protection Group therefore advise parents against buying hoverboards for children under 14 years of age.”

 In May 2016, the miniPRO produced by Segway Inc. received UL certification, as did a company in Shenzhen, China.
 In June 2016, after safety improvements in design, the UL-approved Swagtron was launched in the United States.

 In March 2017, a self-balancing board was found to be the cause for a fire that killed two children in Harrisburg.

 In 2018, a self-balancing board was blamed for a fire that severely damaged a Michigan home.

+In March 2023, a self-balancing board was recalled for causing an April 2022 fire in Hellertown, Pennsylvania that killed two sisters.